mahmoudmohamedramadan/Backend-Roadmap/README.md

 <a href="https://www.youtube.com/playlist?list=PLillGF-Rfqbb8OFHzQhkEElaReewJlwca">Payment Gateway</a>

 ### API: Traversy Media
-Finally after you’ve finished `PHP` & `MySQL` you need to know how to create APIs 👇
+Finally, after you’ve finished `PHP` & `MySQL` you'll need to know how to create APIs to be usable via `Android TEAM` 👇

 <a href="https://youtube.com/playlist?list=PLillGF-RfqbZ3_Xr8do7Q2R752xYrDRAo">API</a>

 ### Github: Elzero
-Here you will learn `Github` to push your projects there 👇
+Here you will learn how to deal with `Github` 👇

 <a href="https://www.youtube.com/playlist?list=PLDoPjvoNmBAw4eOj58MZPakHjaO3frVM">Github</a>

 ## Intermediate Level 🔥

 ### Laravel 5.x: Coder’s Tape
-Here you will learn more things but in different way to gain experience 👇
+Here you will learn many things but in the old Laravel version 👇

 <a href="https://www.youtube.com/playlist?list=PLpzy7FIRqpGD0kxI48v8QEVVZd744Phi4">Laravel 5.x</a>

 ### Laravel 7.x: Sarthak Shrivastava
-Here you will learn more topics like `Livewire` and `Tailwind CSS` 👇
+Here you will learn many and many in Laravel and see new tools like `Livewire` and `Tailwind CSS` 👇

-<a href="https://youtube.com/playlist?list=PLe30vg_FG4OSCTUv3XIkwH--cK2D7rfJJ">English Laravel 7.x</a>
+<a href="https://youtube.com/playlist?list=PLe30vg_FG4OSCTUv3XIkwH--cK2D7rfJJ">Laravel 7.x</a>

 ### Livewire
 Here you will learn `Livewire` framework, this framework is similar to `Vue.js` 👇